nextapps-de/mikado/README.md

 });
 ```

-Then you have to explicit register these events once:
+Then you have to explicit register the global "click" listener once:

 ```js
 Mikado.listen("click");